 There are many precautions before overclocking, but these are the two significant precautions: voltage and heat.
 Not just for the CPU and the chipset, but also the VRM.

 The quality of the VRM is critical for overclockers, and they should opt for a motherboard with high-grade or reliable VRM components.
 This ensures that the proper voltage is delivered during load, preventing unexpected shutdowns.
-This is the reason why many overclockers choose the Z490 AORUS MASTER motherboard.
+This is the reason why many overclockers choose the Z590 AORUS motherboard.

 Motherboards with cheap capacitors often leak even for a short time, so make sure to find one with “leak-resistant” capacitors.